 Orthogonal Polynomials

 The Orthogonal Polynomials tab generates orthogonal polynomial columns from a numeric column.
-Using these columns as predictors in Linear Regression significantly reduces the condition number of the design matrix compared to the raw polynomial basis x,x2,,xdx, x^2, \dots, x^d, improving the precision of regression coefficients.
+With the raw polynomial basis x,x2,,xdx, x^2, \dots, x^d, correlations between columns grow extreme as the degree increases, causing coefficients and fitted values to lose significant digits.
+Using orthogonal polynomial columns as predictors in Linear Regression reduces the condition number of the design matrix to approximately 1, improving numerical precision.

 Basic Usage